PatrickCenteno/dracobitAndroid/objectives.md

 if logged in, retreive a userkey from mobile user table

-User key is passed with every API call (relative to user specific info) from here onward Request Token is also passed to determine app version and authenticate destination of request
+User key is passed with every API call (relative to user specific info) from here onward API key is also passed to determine app version and authenticate destination of request

 onStop():